Equations in virtually abelian groups: languages and growth: Solution languages in virtually abelian groups

-The purpose of this section is to prove that the solution languages to systems of equations in virtually abelian groups are EDT0L with respect to a natural normal form.
-We do this by first showing that the solution languages to twisted equations in free abelian groups are EDT0L, and then prove that equations in virtually abelian groups reduce to twisted equations in free abelian groups.
+The purpose of this section is to prove that the multivariable solution languages to systems of equations in virtually abelian groups are accepted by multivariable finite-state automata, and so \(\#\)-joined solution languages are EDT0L, all with respect to a natural generating set and normal form.
+We do this by first showing that the multivariable solution languages for systems of twisted equations in free abelian groups are recognised by finite-state automata, and then prove that equations in virtually abelian groups reduce to twisted equations in free abelian groups.
 Throughout this section, when referring to free abelian groups, we will use additive notation.
 This means that equations in free abelian groups will be expressed as sums rather than `products'.
 When representing solution languages, we will express them using multiplicative notation, as this is more natural with languages, using \(a_1, \ \ldots, \ a_k\) to be the standard generators of \(\mathbb{Z}^k\).

-The next lemmas are used to prove systems of equations, and therefore twisted equations, in free abelian groups have EDT0L solution languages.
-The fact that free abelian groups have EDT0L equation problems is already known; Diekert, Je\.{z} and Kufleitner \cite{EDT0L_RAAGs} show that right-angled Artin groups have EDT0L equation problems, and Diekert \cite{more_than_1700} has a more direct method for systems of equations in \(\mathbb{Z}\), which can easily be generalised to all free abelian groups.
+The next lemmas are used to prove that systems of equations, and therefore twisted equations, in free abelian groups have multivariable solution languages accepted by \(n\)-variable finite-state automata, where \(n\) is the number of variables.
+The fact that free abelian groups have EDT0L \(\#\)-joined languages is already known; Diekert, Je\.{z} and Kufleitner \cite{EDT0L_RAAGs} show that right-angled Artin groups have EDT0L \(\#\)-joined languages, and Diekert \cite{more_than_1700} has a more direct method for systems of equations in \(\mathbb{Z}\), which can easily be generalised to all free abelian groups.
 For the sake of completeness, we give our own argument here.

-We start by constructing a pseudo-normal form for integer-valued matrices, similar to Hermite normal form.